DKolmas/DKolmas.github.io/_posts/2019-08-21-Road-Map-Of-Learning.md

 Next I will focus on following topics:
- * Marcov Decission Process - the way to represent (dynamics of) environment
+ * Marcov Decission Process - the way to represent (dynamics of) environment (in progress)
+ * Returns and Episodes - sounds less important then they are in fact
  * Bellman Equations
  * Dynamic Programming - a family of algorithms desing with assumption of full knowledge of the environment (MDP is priveded)
+ * Monte Carlo methods
+ * Temporal Difference Learning methods
+   * SARSA, Q-learning and Expected SARSA

 Other topics are on the way as well...